coderedtails/blog/actor_paradigm_v2.md

 Even just translating _immutable messages_ into other languages like Java will help you in the future.

 From _Letting Go_ I'd like you to think about your concurrent sections of code as little, idempotent tasks that could be just restarted or dropped if need be.
 Writing in that code in a way that you don't try to compensate failure by some complicated roll-back mechanism but just _roll-forward_ with a new attempt is not always easy and at time scary.
-We are so used fixing thisng we break, rather than just trying to mask our mistake by retrying. but once that is a possibility, code becomes easier and failure is just another regular code-path.
+We are so used fixing things we break, rather than just trying to mask our mistake by retrying. but once that is a possibility, code becomes easier and failure is just another regular code-path.

-Finally, from _On The Scenic Route_ I'd like you relise that sometimes, doing a little extra work is not waste but has real user value.
+Finally, from _On The Scenic Route_ I'd like you realise that sometimes, doing a little extra work is not waste but has real user value.
 During normal programming, we try to get the exact solution with the minimum amount of resources as fast as possible.
 We will got to great lengths when trying to _get it right_.
-The beaty of the `Routes` is that we can embrace spilling some resources for sake of latency.
+The beauty of the `Routes` is that we can embrace spilling some resources for sake of latency.
-The task your actor has to accomplish might require a low latency, so instead of tweaking the actor the nth degree, you could just ahnd over the task to one of 20 and just see who answers first.
+The task your actor has to accomplish might require a low latency, so instead of tweaking the actor the nth degree, you could just hand over the task to one of 20 and just see who answers first.
 Sure, you will have wasted 95% of the computing power, but you got the fastest result.

 I recommend everyone to take a little time and study the **Actor Model**.
-If Akka and the JVM are not your thing, there is a whole buffet of frameworks for different langauges ([Pulsar] for both Python and Clojure, [SObjectizer] for C++ or [Celluloid] for Ruby).
+If Akka and the JVM are not your thing, there is a whole buffet of frameworks for different languages ([Pulsar] for both Python and Clojure, [SObjectizer] for C++ or [Celluloid] for Ruby).
 For those who like to work on the classics first, I advise you to look into [Erlang] and [Elixir] first.
-Erlang was the first language to take the **Actor Model** in as part of the langauge itself by having so-called _co-processjjjjjjjjjjjjjkkkkkkkkk